FeepingCreature/joytokey/README.md

 ========
 JoyToKey is a script for AutoHotKey to translate Joystick movement to keypresses.

+The default keymap is set up for Space Engineers.
+Adjust as needed.

 Joystick movements are dithered so that "slight Joystick movement" is translated to "short keypresses" and "strong movement" is translated to "long keypresses".